Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution: Experimental Results

-\subsubsection{Visual Comparisons of FASRGAN}
+\subsubsection{\textbf{Visual Comparisons of FASRGAN}}

 Some representative quality results are presented in Fig.~\ref{fig:visual_results_ASRGAN}.
-PSNR (evaluated on the luminance channel in YCbCr color space) and the perceptual index used in the 2018 PIRM-SR Challenge~\cite{blau20182018} are also provided for reference.
+PSNR , PI and LPIPS are also provided for reference.

 As shown in Fig.~\ref{fig:visual_results_ASRGAN}, our proposed FASRGAN outperforms previous methods by a large margin.
 Images generated by FASRGAN contain more fine-grained textures and details.
-For example, for image '0801' of DIV2K, MSE-based methods tend to generate blurry results, while results from SRGAN and EnhanceNet tend to be noisy; results from ESRGAN have blurry and over-smoothed edges.
-FASRGAN can produce sharper and more natural textures of the penguin beak.
-The cropped parts of image '0828' and 'YumeirCooking' are full of textures.
-As we can see, all the compared MSE-based methods suffer from heavy blurry artifacts, failing to recover the structure and the gap of the stripes.
-SRGAN, EnhanceNet, and ESRGAN generate high-frequency noise and wrong textures; while our FASRGAN can recover them more correctly, producing more faithful results and being closer to the HR images.
-For image 'img\_093' in Urban100, the cropped part of the image generated by the compared methods contains heavily blurry artifacts and lines with wrong directions.
-By contrast, our FASRGAN can alleviate the artifacts better and recover zebra crossing with correct structures.
-These comparisons demonstrate the strong ability of FASRGAN for producing more photo-realistic and high-quality super-resolution images.
+For example, the cropped parts of image `0828' are full of textures.
+All the compared MSE-based methods suffer from heavy blurry artifacts, failing to recover the structure and the gap of the stripes.
+SRGAN, EnhanceNet, ESRGAN and RankSRGAN generate high-frequency noise and wrong textures; while our FASRGAN can reduce noise and recover them more correctly, producing more faithful results and being closer to the HR images.
+For image `img\_093' in Urban100, the cropped parts of the images generated by the compared methods contain heavily blurry artifacts and lines with wrong directions.
+Although the LPIPS of ESRGAN is a little lower than our FASRGAN, our FASRGAN can alleviate the artifacts better and recover zebra crossing in the right direction.
+More results can be seen in the supplemental material.
+These comparisons demonstrate the strong ability of FASRGAN for producing more photo-realistic and high-quality SR images.

-\subsubsection{Visual Comparisons of Fs-SRGAN}
+\subsubsection{\textbf{Visual Comparisons of Fs-SRGAN}}